-Yesterday, on ESPN 850 AM’s The Really Big Show, our friends Tony Rizzo and Aaron Goldhammer further beat down the well worn path of the guy who was hired by their radio station to cover the Cleveland Browns immediately after the Plain Dealer deemed him morally unfit to do the same job.
+Yesterday, on ESPN 850 AM’s The Really Big Show, Tony Rizzo and Aaron Goldhammer further beat down the well worn path of the guy who was hired by their radio station to cover the Cleveland Browns immediately after the Plain Dealer deemed him morally unfit to do the same job.
 Specifically, Rizzo and Goldhammer once again trolled their listeners by reminding them that they know what really happened to cause former Browns GM George Kokinis’s sudden and mysterious mid-season departure from the Browns in 2009, but they’re still not telling.

-Since this bit still works well enough to cause a traffic bump at this website from searches about Kokinis, we’ll explain again:
+Since this bit still works well enough to cause a traffic bump at this website from searches about Kokinis, I’ll explain again:

-Immediately upon Kokinis’s termination in October of 2009, off-the-record reports started coming out of Berea that Kokinis had a substance abuse problem, including a report to us from someone who, like Rizzo and Goldhammer, is paid and credentialed to cover the team.
+Immediately upon Kokinis’s termination in October of 2009, off-the-record reports started coming out of Berea that Kokinis had a substance abuse problem, including a report to me from someone who, like Rizzo and Goldhammer, is paid and credentialed to cover the team.
 As noted here before, it’s something that’s easy to allege, hard to prove, and with the grey area between use and abuse being what it is, it’s probably also something that’s hard to fire someone for without fear of a wrongful termination suit.

 What’s not hard is taking a quick look at the trajectory that Kokinis’s career path has taken since he lost his job with the Browns, as well as other plainly apparent circumstances making it more likely that the reports about a substance abuse issue are true.
 So consider that before he was hired by the Browns in 2009, Kokinis was routinely on the short list of candidates for other GM positions that came open around the same time.
 In 2008, former Browns GM Ernie Accorsi, then working as a special consultant for the Atlanta Falcons, recommended Kokinis as one of three finalists for the Atlanta’s GM position that ended up going to Tom Dimitroff (also one of Accorsi’s final three picks for the job).
 Also in 2008, ESPN’s Chris Mortensen reported that Kokinis was one of four finalists being considered by owner Lamar Hunt for the Kansas City Chiefs job.